9 Best Sugar-Free Syrups Of 2026

 Biggest Drawback: DaVinci has been making sugar-free syrups for years and, if you’ve been enjoying the caramel flavor for a while, you may have noticed that the recipe has changed in recent years.
 Some people prefer it, some are disappointed, many don’t even notice the difference!

-4. Jordan’s Skinny Syrups (Vanilla)
+4. Jordan’s Skinny Syrups Vanilla (Best Vanilla)

 This syrup tastes brilliant in cocktails, yogurt and oats, baked goods, and even smoothies.
 The vanilla is obvious and doesn’t hide behind overwhelming sweetness.